 Prevention Research Institute: With a small contract from PRI we have compared the Prevention Research Institute’s low-risk drinking guidelines to the somewhat different NIAAA Rethinking Drinking guidelines using NAS and NESARC data.
 Several other projects are in the planning stage.

-California Pacific Medical Center, Addiction Pharmacology Research Center, San Francisco, California: Douglas L. Polcin and Rachael Korcha have been working with Senior Scientist Gantt Galloway on a variety of studies assessing innovative treatments for methamphetamine and alcohol disorders.
+Friends Research Institute: Douglas L. Polcin and Rachael Korcha have been working with Senior Scientist Gantt Galloway on a variety of studies assessing innovative treatments for methamphetamine and alcohol disorders.

 University of Minnesota School of Public Health: Katherine Karriker-Jaffe, Nina Mulia, Sarah E. Zemore and Thomas K. Greenfield have been working with Rhonda Jones-Webb, ARG’s Center Scientific Advisory Board member, and Laura Schmidt from UCSF University of California San Francisco, Institute for Health Policy Studies and University of California San Francisco, Center on Social Disparities in Health, on research projects concerned with alcohol-related racial/ethnic and socioeconomic disparities in the US adult population.

 University of North Dakota: Thomas K. Greenfield, Madhabika Nayak and Won Kim Cook have been working with Professor Sharon Wilsnack under ARG subawards to conduct numerous analyses related to the 38-country GENACIS project—Gender, Alcohol, and Culture: an International Study.
 They are now planning international research on Alcohol’s Harms to Others.